matuzo/HTMHell/hell/entries/7_anchor_as_button.md

 ## Issues and how to fix them

-1. The anchor tag is being used as a button instead of a link, without having the `role="button"` attribute.
+1. The anchor tag is being used as a button instead of a navigational link.
+Its only purpose is to trigger an action on the same page.
+An anchor tag should be used for navigation; to create links to other pages, anchor points on the same page or to resources such as PDF files.
-1. The `href` attribute returns a placeholder value that does not link anywhere.
+1. In this case, the `href` attribute contains a placeholder value that links to the same page but does not navigate to an anchor point.
 1. Due to the above points, this element has accessibility issues.
-Use the semantically correct `<button></button>` element instead.
+Browsers and devices that do not support JavaScript will not be able to access the content and functionality on the modal, and screen readers may parse the element incorrectly.

 </div>